Symphony No. 2 (Elgar): I. Allegro vivace e nobilmente

-Second movement: Larghetto
+II.
+Larghetto

 The second movement of the Symphony is a Larghetto funeral march in C minor.
 It has become popular belief that this movement is an elegy to Edward VII, after whose death it was written.
 Many, including Michael Kennedy, hold the belief that it is also a more personal expression of Elgar's grief, as he had lost close friends August Johannes Jaeger and Alfred Edward Rodewald around the time he was working on the symphony.

 The movement is in sonata form without a development and is characterised by its manipulation of modal expectations.
 It opens with a seven-bar C minor introduction of soft chords in the strings, grouped into a 3+3+1 bar pattern which contrasts with the clear 4+4 grouping of the main theme's funeral march.
 The march tread of the movement is suggested beginning at bar 8 by a series of throbbing chords on beats two and four, pulsing in the string and drum accompaniment under the grave winds and brass melody.
 An unexpected welling of emotion is heard just before the March section closes at rehearsal 70, followed by a transitory passage featuring a "sigh" motive (rehearsal 70) in the woodwinds.
 This transition modulates to the second theme in F minor opens with a lyrical but subdued string episode at 71.
 Then, as if Elgar had lost his sense of restraint, we hear a build-up of dynamic, an increase in tempo, and more imaginative scoring leading to a triumphant F major climax in the brass, marked "Nobilmente e semplice" (rehearsal 76).
 The "sigh" figure is again heard in the closing thematic area at rehearsal 78, as if to recall earlier grief, slowly melting into the recapitulation of the C minor March theme at rehearsal 79.

 The primary theme is now heard against a new countersubject in the oboe, resembling a solo lament of which Elgar, conducting, said:

 I want you to imagine a great crowd of silent people, watching the passing of a beloved sovereign.
 Strings, you must play those semiquaver figures of yours like the sigh of an immense crowd ...
 Oboe, I want you to play your lament entirely free, with all the expression you can get into it ...It must sound as if it belonged outside somewhere.

 The lyrical string second theme follows immediately at rehearsal 81 without a transition, this time in E♭ major, the key of the "Spirit of Delight" theme.
 Everything follows according to sonata form convention until the coda (three bars after rehearsal 88), an extended V chord resolving to a warm and mournful return to C minor at rehearsal 89.
 An allusion to the introduction is then interrupted by an unexpected crescendo in the trombones and strings, quickly silenced as the movement ends with a decrescendo to ppp.